Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 Blockly.ShortcutRegistry.registry.addKeyMapping(Blockly.utils.KeyCodes.UP, Constants.SHORTCUT_NAMES.PREVIOUS);

-Blockly.ShortcutRegistry.registry.addKeyMapping(Blockly.utils.KeyCodes.DOWN, Constants.SHORTCUT_NAMES.NEXT)
+Blockly.ShortcutRegistry.registry.addKeyMapping(Blockly.utils.KeyCodes.DOWN, Constants.SHORTCUT_NAMES.NEXT);

 There is still a lot of work to be done in figuring out the best way to provide keyboard navigation support for users.
-Hopefully, everything you learned in this codelab will help you test out any ideas you have.
-In this codelab you learned: